-Figure 36 VLAN: VLAN Port Setting
+Figure 34 VLAN: VLAN Port Setting

-Table 16 VLAN: VLAN Port Setting
+Table 16 VLAN: VLAN Port Setting VLAN.
+VLAN FUIL Selling

 LABEL DESCRIPTION GVRP GVRP (GARP VLAN Registration Protocol) is a registration protocol that defines a way for switches to register necessary VLAN members on ports across the network.
 Select this check box to permit VLAN groups beyond the local switch.
-Port Isolation Port Isolation allows each port (1 to 26) to communicate only with the CPU management port but not communicate with each other.
-All incoming ports are selected while only the CPU outgoing port is selected.
-This option is the most limiting but also the most secure.
 Port This field displays the port number.
-Ingress Check If this check box is selected for a port, the device discards incoming frames for VLANs that do not include this port in its member set.
+Ingress Check Select this check box to activate ingress filtering.
 Clear this check box to disable ingress filtering.
-PVID Enter a number between 1and 4094 as the port VLAN ID.
+PVID Enter a number between 1 and 4094 as the port VLAN ID.
+FVID Enter a number between Tahu 4094 as the port VLAN ID.
 GVRP Select this check box to allow GVRP on this port.

-Acceptable Frame Specify the type of frames allowed on a port.
-Choices are All and Tag Only. Туре Select All from the drop-down list box to accept all untagged or tagged frames on this port.
+LABEL DESCRIPTION Acceptable Frame Type Specify the type of frames allowed on a port.
+Choices are All, Tag Only and Untag Only.
+Select All from the drop-down list box to accept all untagged or tagged frames on this port.
 This is the default setting.
 Select Tag Only to accept only tagged frames on this port.
 All untagged frames will be dropped.
+Select Untag Only to accept only untagged frames on this port.
+All tagged frames will be dropped.
 VLAN Trunking Enable VLAN Trunking on ports connected to other switches or routers (but not ports directly connected to end users) to allow frames belonging to unknown VLAN groups to pass through the switch.
 Apply Click Apply to save the changes Cancel Click Cancel to start configuring the screen again.